slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

     to source repositories as well as to package registries (such as GitHub releases), producers SHOULD include provenance attestations as part of these releases if the source repository supports attaching additional artifacts to a release.
-This option requires no changes to the artifact repository to support build attestation formats, but means that the source repository in use is now in the dependency chain for installers that want to verify policy at build-time.
+This option requires no changes to the package registry to support build attestation formats, but means that the source repository in use is now in the dependency chain for installers that want to verify policy at build-time.
 -   **Publish attestations alongside the artifact in the package registry**: